Asthma Care Services in Atlanta

 - Exercise-Induced Asthma – This is when physical activity or exercise causes coughing, difficulty breathing, and chest tightness.

-- Cough Variant – is asthma that is characterized by a dry hacking cough.
+- Cough Variant – A type of asthma that is characterized by a dry hacking cough.

 - Occupational Asthma – When a person with asthma works in a position where they work with items that trigger their asthma.